Pregnancy Care 6 min read

 Consult a healthcare provider and take a pregnancy test for confirming pregnancy and beginning prenatal care.

-The first trimester of pregnancy is a critical period for your baby’s development.
-During this time, your baby’s internal systems and body begin to take shape, leading to several important organ and bodily developments, including:
+The first trimester of pregnancy is an important time for your baby’s development.
+During this time, your baby’s internal systems and body begin to take shape, leading to several important organ and bodily developments.
+Here are the key first trimester milestones in fetal development:

 • Brain and Spine: The foundation for your baby’s nervous system is formed during the first trimester, including the development of the brain and spinal cord.